apache/airavata-custos/README.md

 * Bootstrapping Custos

    If all services were successfully ran.
-Custos bootstrap service needs to be run to create the Super tenant to launch Custos Portal
+Custos bootstrap service needs to be run to create a  Super tenant to launch Custos Portal
    ```
     cd custos-utilities/custos-bootstrap-service/
     mvn spring-boot:run